ZhangNingSAU/Spring-2022-CSCI-185-Script-Programming/Slides/Topic 6.md

   - `set nu!` to toggle off display of line numbers.

 ## Running Commands
 + The vi has the capability to run commands from within the editor.
-To run a command, you only need to go to the command mode and type :! command.
+To run a command, you only need to go to the command mode and type `:! command`.

-+ For example, if you want to check whether a file exists before you try to save your file with that filename, you can type :! ls and you will see the output of ls on the screen.
++ For example, if you want to check whether a file exists before you try to save your file with that filename, you can type `:! ls` and you will see the output of ls on the screen.

 + You can press any key (or the command's escape sequence) to return to your vi session